gchq/stroom-docs/content/en/community/documentation/style-guide/using-images.md

 ## Using page resources

-Images can be located in a [page bundle (external link)](https://gohugo.io/content-management/page-bundles/).
+Images can be located in a {{< external-link "page bundle" "https://gohugo.io/content-management/page-bundles/" >}}.
 This is where the page is defined as a named directory (rather than a `.md` file) with an associated `index.md` file for the markdown contnet.
 All other items in the directory are page resources that can be used by the page, i.e. image files.